 We know that everyone experiences symptoms of postnatal anxiety and depression differently.
 The way it affects you can depend on a range of factors.
 Your own physical, emotional and mental make-up and stressful external situations may combine to increase the risk.

-There are also different degrees of mental health decline.
+There are also different degrees of mental health challenges.
 Some people experience mild symptoms of postnatal anxiety or depression, while others experience moderate to severe symptoms.
 Some mums experiencing symptoms of postnatal depression may also develop symptoms of postnatal psychosis.

 If you are experiencing any of these symptoms (or any others) that are affecting your daily function and mental and emotional wellbeing after the birth of your baby, it’s a good idea to talk to someone.